DirkJanJansen/Sales-Cashregister/README.md

 Extended system for purchasing and deliveries with invoices module.

-Imports with csv format files.
+Imports with csv-format files.

-Equipped with inventory management system and purchasing.
+Equipped with inventory management system and purchasing module.

 Barcodes inserts for new products in own range generated and in commercial range by barcode scan.